ricsanfre/pi-cluster/docs/_docs/monitoring.md

 More details about Prometheus Operator CRDs can be found in [Prometheus Operator Design Documentation](https://prometheus-operator.dev/docs/operator/design/).

+Spec of the different CRDs can be found in [Prometheus Operator API reference guide](https://prometheus-operator.dev/docs/operator/api/)

 {{site.data.alerts.end}}

 ## Kube-Prometheus Stack installation

+### Helm chart installation

 Kube-prometheus stack can be installed using helm [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) maintaind by the community